 Implementation of the Risk Management Policy is the responsibility of the Management.
-It ensures functioning of the Risk Management System as per the guidance of the Audit Committee.
-The Company has Risk Management Oversight Structure in which each Sub-segment has a Chief Risk and Compliance Officer.
+It ensures functioning of the risk management system as per the guidance of the Audit Committee.
+The Company has Risk Management Oversight Structure and has a Chief Risk and Compliance Officer.

-The Management at various levels takes accountability for risk identification, appropriateness of risk analysis, and timeliness as well as adequacy of risk mitigation decisions at both individual and aggregate levels.
+The Management at various levels takes accountability for risk identification, appropriateness of risk analysis and timeliness as well as adequacy of risk mitigation decisions at both individual and aggregate levels.
 It is also responsible for the implementation, tracking and reporting of defined mitigation plans, including periodic reporting to the Audit Committee and the Board.

-07. Internal Financial Controls
+07. Internal financial controls

-The Internal Financial Controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Financial Statements.
+The internal financial controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the Financial Statements.